dotnet/runtime/src/mono/wasm/README.md

 Args:
 ```

+## ES6 modules

+JavaScript part of the .NET runtime for WebAssembly is composed of several ES6 modules

+#### dotnet.js

+`dotnet.js` is entry point ("loader") containing public API for interacting with .NET runtime.
+This is the file that you import into your JavaScript code.
+This file don't change during app development.

+#### dotnet.native.js

+`dotnet.native.js` contains emscripten API and is loaded by the loader.
+This file changes when native build (relink) is invoked.
+The file name always contains fingerprint to avoid stale cache during app development.

+#### dotnet.runtime.js

+`dotnet.runtime.js` contains the rest JavaScript part of the .NET runtime.
+The file name also always contains fingerprint.

 ## Analyzing binary wasm files

 We have few tools to analyze binary wasm files.
 The [wa-info](https://github.com/radekdoulik/wa-info#wa-info) and [wa-diff](https://github.com/radekdoulik/wa-info#wa-info) to analyze `dotnet.wasm` in the `AppBundle` directory, once you build your app.
 These can be easily [installed](https://github.com/radekdoulik/wa-info#installation) as dotnet tools.